corcorana/restingIAF/iaf_manu.md

 Participants were instructed to sit still, relax, and avoid excessive eye movements during this time.
 In total, the entire session lasted between 2.5 and 3 hr.
 Note, only data from the eyes-closed component of the resting-state recordings will be reported in the analyses that follow.
-Although our approach could easily be extended to the analysis of eyes-open EEG, we favour eyes-closed data on the basis that it demonstrates (1) greater interindividual variability in alpha power [@chen2008], and (2) improved within-session reliability and test-retest stability of IAF estimates [@grandy2013a; cf. @bazanova2011, as cited in @bazanova2014, p.100].
+Although our approach could easily be extended to the analysis of eyes-open EEG, we favour eyes-closed data on the basis that it demonstrates (1) greater interindividual variability in alpha power [@chen2008], and (2) improved within-session reliability and test-retest stability of IAF estimates [@grandy2013a].
 Eyes-closed recordings are also advantageous in reducing the incidence of ocular artifact.

 #### 2.3.3 EEG acquisition and preprocessing